 - Fill out our form and have your picture taken.
 Your card will print in minutes.

 - Your first card is free, any replacement cards will cost $3 (cash or check only).

 - You must be at least 13 years of age to obtain a card.
 Application forms for persons under age 18 must be signed by a parent or legal guardian in the presence of Metropolitan State library staff.

 Designated computers are available for community use on the first floor of the library.
-Community users are allowed three log-ins to these computers per day, each for up to one hour.
-However, each one hour session will be extended automatically by 15 minute increments until there is demand for the workstation.
-When there are more people seeking computer use than there are workstations available, priority will be given to currently-enrolled university students.
+Community users are allowed two log-ins per day, each for up to one hour.

 Community users may access Metropolitan State online databases from workstations in the library.
 Current license agreements do not permit off-campus access to alumni users.
 The State of Minnesota offers remote access to many online databases through Electronic Library of Minnesota (ELM).